EGF-like domain

 The EGF-like domain is an evolutionary conserved protein domain, which derives its name from the epidermal growth factor where it was first described.
 It comprises about 30 to 40 amino-acid residues and has been found in a large number of mostly animal proteins.
 Most occurrences of the EGF-like domain are found in the extracellular domain of membrane-bound proteins or in proteins known to be secreted.
 An exception to this is the prostaglandin-endoperoxide synthase.
 The EGF-like domain includes 6 cysteine residues which in the epidermal growth factor have been shown to form 3 disulfide bonds.
-The structures of 4-disulfide EGF-domains have been solved from the laminin and integrin proteins.
+The crystal structures of 4-disulfide EGF-domains have been solved from the laminin and integrin proteins.
 The main structure of EGF-like domains is a two-stranded β-sheet followed by a loop to a short C-terminal, two-stranded β-sheet.
 These two β-sheets are usually denoted as the major (N-terminal) and minor (C-terminal) sheets.
 EGF-like domains frequently occur in numerous tandem copies in proteins: these repeats typically fold together to form a single, linear solenoid domain block as a functional unit.

 Subtypes

-Despite the similarities of EGF-like domains, distinct domain subtypes have been identified.
-The two main proposed types of EGF-like domains are the human EGF-like (hEGF) domain and the complement C1r-like (cEGF) domain, which was first identified in the human complement protease C1r.
-C1r is a highly specific serine protease initiating the classical pathway of complement activation during immune response.
-Both the hEGF- and cEGF-like domains contain three disulfides and derive from a common ancestor that carried four disulfides of which one was lost during evolution.
-Furthermore, cEGF-like domains can be divided in two subtypes (1 and 2) whereas all hEGF-like domains belong to one subtype.
+Two main subtypes of EGF-like domains have been identified: The human EGF-like (hEGF) domain and the complement C1r-like (cEGF) domain.
+The latter occurs as two subtypes, 1 and 2, whereas there is only a single hEGF-like domain subtype.
+Both the hEGF- and cEGF-like domains contain three disulfides and derive from a common ancestor that carried four disulfides, of which one was lost during evolution.

-The differentiation of cEGF-like and hEGF-like domains and their subtypes is based on structural features and the connectivity of their disulfide bonds. cEGF- and hEGF-like domains have a distinct shape and orientation of the minor sheet and one C-terminal half-cystine has a different position.
 The lost cysteines of the common ancestor differ between cEGF- and hEGF-like domains and hence these types differ in their disulfide linkages.
 The differentiation of cEGF into subtype 1 and 2, which probably occurred after its split from hEGF, is based on different residue numbers between the distinct half-cystines.
-An N-terminal located calcium binding motif can be found in hEGF- as well as in cEGF-like domains and is therefore not suitable to tell them apart.
+Both hEGF- and cEGF-like domains contain an N-terminal calcium binding region.